pinero-techdev/gp-all-component/projects/gp-all-component/src/lib/components/form-wrapper/components/form-img-field/form-img-field.component.md

 # Img Field #
-The user selects a image in th filepath component and an image is shown on top of the component.
+The user types an URL in te text input and an image is shown on top of the component.

-## Migration to 1.1.1 ##
-textclass => classes